Maine mass shooter showed red flags, Army investigation finds

 Family members warned law enforcement officials that Card was deteriorating in the months before the killing.
 Notably, the report downplays suspicions by civilian doctors who examined Card’s brain that he suffered from the effects of traumatic brain injuries after years as a firearms and explosives instructor.

 In November, both U.S. Senators from Maine sent a letter to the Army’s Inspector General to ask for a comprehensive review of the Army’s handling of Card in the months before the shooting.
-That report, released Tuesday, found procedural breakdowns between the military and civilian health systems that Card interacted with, and that certain Army procedures weren’t followed or understood by his chain of command.
-The case also highlighted existing issues with the legal authority that the Army Reserve had over Card, a part-time soldier, the IG said.
+The Army Reserve’s 15-6, released Tuesday, found procedural breakdowns between the military and civilian health systems that Card interacted with, and that certain Army procedures weren’t followed or understood by his chain of command.
+The case also highlighted existing issues with the legal authority that the Army Reserve had over Card, a part-time soldier, the report said.

 The case prompted a revision and review of several Army policies and administrative actions against three officers in Card’s chain of command for “dereliction of duty.”

-“SFC Card’s death was preceded by a series of events beginning in the Fall of 2022, which likely exacerbated his mental health issues leading up to his suicide,” the IG said.
+“SFC Card’s death was preceded by a series of events beginning in the Fall of 2022, which likely exacerbated his mental health issues leading up to his suicide,” the report said.

 Who was Robert Card?